kyleseelman/vqa_accessibility/ALBEF/README.md

 We adapted the code from: https://github.com/salesforce/ALBEF to run with VizWiz.
 To reproduce our results for VQA follow their instructions exactly.
 To reporduce our VizWiz results, use "vizwiz" instead.

+To evaluate the results, run "python vizwiz_eval.py" or "python vqa_eval.py", just adapting the path for the files.

 ### Citation
 If you find this code to be useful for your research, please consider citing.